stehrn/twelve_factor/README.md

 This is a practical look at [12 factor](https://12factor.net) apps and how to build them for real.

-A simple Java microservice is evolved architecturally, from a single process app, to a [Docker](https://www.docker.com) containerised app, first running on the container orchestration platform [Kubernetes](https://kubernetes.io), and then rolled out to Red Hat [OpenShift](https://www.openshift.com).
+A simple Java microservice is evolved architecturally, from a single process app, to a multi process [Docker](https://www.docker.com) containerised app, first running on the container orchestration platform [Kubernetes](https://kubernetes.io), and then rolled out to Red Hat [OpenShift](https://www.openshift.com).

-Its hands on, with all source is available in [twelve_factor](https://github.com/stehrn/twelve_factor) GitHub repo, technical prerequisites:
+Its hands on, with all source available in [twelve_factor](https://github.com/stehrn/twelve_factor) GitHub repo, technical prerequisites:
 * JDK and maven are installed (along with a decent IDE like [IntelliJ](https://www.jetbrains.com/idea/))
 * Docker is [installed](https://docs.docker.com/get-docker/)